The Hepworth Wakefield: Collection

 The Hepworth Wakefield's 1600 m2 of purpose-built gallery space houses 44 plaster and aluminum working models donated by Dame Barbara Hepworth's family and temporary exhibitions of contemporary art.
 Items from Wakefield's art collection which spans the 16th century to the present day are on display, including works by Henry Moore, who was born in Castleford in the Wakefield district, Ben Nicholson, Graham Sutherland, Paul Nash, Jacob Epstein, Walter Sickert, Anthony Caro, Ivon Hitchens, LS Lowry, and David Hockney.

 The gallery is a partner of Plus Tate, a project aimed at increasing public access to the national collection of British and international modern and contemporary art.
+One acquisition in 2024 was for work by Nour Jaouda.

 In 2016 former BBC news writer and art collector Tim Sayer gave his collection of more than 400 works of art to the Hepworth as a bequest in his will.
-The "Tim Sayer Bequest" includes pieces by David Hockney, Gerhard Richter, Henry Moore, Alexander Calder and Bridget Riley and has been hailed as one of the most generous of its kind.
+The "Tim Sayer Bequest" includes pieces by David Hockney, Gerhard Richter, Henry Moore, Alexander Calder and Bridget Riley, and has been hailed as one of the most generous of its kind.
 Sayer was made an MBE in the 2017 Queen's Birthday Honours for services to art and philanthropy.

+In 2025, the Hepworth Wakefield – together with the Art Fund – raised the £3.8 million needed to acquire Hepworth’s Sculpture with Colour (Oval Form) Pale Blue and Red (1943); the artwork had previously been sold at a Christie’s auction for £3.5 million but subsequently placed by the UK government under a temporary export bar to give a museum in the country the opportunity to raise the funds necessary acquire it.